FU-CIS3360-FALL2017/using-git/index.md

-In the repository *scripts* of this same organization there are two scripts designed to relieve the user of remembering a good bit of detail that is required in the work flow of this document.
+In the repository [scripts]() of this same organization there are two scripts designed to relieve the user of remembering a good bit of keyboard detail that is required in the work flow of this document.
 These scripts essentailly automate the work flow herein in two parts.
 ## Minimal Command Line git
 ### Introduction